sage-code/maj/basic.md

 ita = this   | ite = these
 isa = that   | ise = those

 Let's begin by looking at the definite article.
-This article is the word 'the,' and it refers directly to a specific noun or groups of nouns.
+This article is the word `the`, and it refers directly to a noun or groups of nouns.
 For example:

-* the freckles on my face
+* Maj: ita peca auf mia cara =>
-* the alligator in the pond
+* English: the freckles on my face
-* the breakfast burrito on my plate
+* Spanish: las pecas en mi cara

 Each noun or group of nouns being referred to - in these cases freckles, alligator, and breakfast burrito - is direct and specific.